ChALkeR/notes/Improper-markup-sanitization.md

     The tree structure should be correctly encoded in a HTML form, e.g. forgetting to encode HTML attributes and putting `"` there unescaped will break things very badly.
  6. **Mistakes through transferring.**
-    This is tangentially to applying transformations after sanitization.
+    This is tangentially related to applying transformations after sanitization.
     E.g. if the HTML is stored/passed in a JSON form, it should be property encoded to that JSON form when doing so.
     If it's not — the attacker could use JSON escape sequences that will get unescaped by the time the HTML will be inserted to the web page.